How to get started interpreting your own dreams – in the context of a personal relationship with God.

 - I reviewed my dreams regularly to learn from any misunderstandings.

-If you are still reading, I assume you are interested in learning about dreams!
+In this article I have given a brief summary each of these stages.
 I hope that by sharing my experiences you can be spared some of the mistakes I made – and be better equipped for the journey than I was.

 4-stage process for learning to interpret dreams